abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Alternatively, we can notice the sense of holding on to anything and use that as a basis for letting go of the perception of permanence and solidity.
-We then see how much difficulty it causes when we’re involved with work or interaction with people and there’s this sense of holding on.
+We then see how much difficulty it causes when we’re involved with work or interaction with people, and there’s this sense of holding on.
 I find it useful to go directly to the mind-motion of holding onto something and watch how it reinforces the sense of solidity, permanence, and a false reality.
 When we cling or hold tightly to some notion or